textX/Arpeggio/docs/grammars.md

     - **Optional** - matches given expression but will not fail if match can't be done.
 Matched input is consumed.
     - **Unordered group** - matches given expressions in any order.
-Each given expression must be matched exacltly once.
+Each given expression must be matched exactly once.
+Expressions are repeatedly tried from left to right until any succeeds, the process is repeated ignoring already matched expressions, thus the behavior is deterministic.
 Matched input is consumed.
     - **And predicate** - succeeds if given expression matches at current location but does not consume any input.
     - **Not predicate** - succeeds if given expression **does not** matches at